Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Can training with synthetic data help?

-We evaluated the effect of reinforce learning result using only a new batch of synthetic data without using any image in MeasureBench, with results shown in Table \ref{tab:qwen25vl7b_grpo}.
-Reinforcement learning leads to a significant performance boost on the in-domain synthetic image test setwhere the overall accuracy increased by more than threefold, from 11.0\% to 35.2\%.
-Moreover, the model exhibited enhanced generalization to out-of-distribution (OOD) real-world images, with accuracy rising notably from 15.5\% to 20.1\%.
-However, our experiments indicate that the carefully designed soft-margin variant brings no substantial additional gains over the evaluation-aligned reward.
+The evaluation results of \textsc{Qwen2.5-VL} series models with RFT are shown in Table \ref{tab:qwen25vl_grpo}.
+We get significant performance boost on the in-domain synthetic image test set where the overall accuracy increased by more than threefold (e.g., Qwen2.5-VL-3B: 8.4\% to 31.5\%).
+Moreover, the model exhibited enhanced generalization to out-of-distribution (OOD) real-world images, with accuracy rising notably (e.g., Qwen2.5-VL-7B: 14.6\% to 19.7\%).

+We further analyze the per-instrument accuracy changes on \textsc{Qwen2.5-VL-7B}.
+As shown in Figure~\ref{fig:grpo_diff}, The top-10 gains occur primarily for simpler instruments, such as single-needle dials (e.g., tachometers), digital readouts (e.g., electricity meters) and linear gauges with sparse ticks.
+This pattern suggests that RFT on synthetic data is most effective for instruments with low layout complexity, whereas composite reading design remain challenging.

+As shown in Figure~\ref{fig:dist_change}, we compare numerical distributions between model predictions and ground truth.
+The ground-truth readings are relatively smooth, with no pronounced peaks.
+In contrast, \textsc{Qwen2.5-VL-7B} exhibits clear spikes at round multiples of ten (e.g., 10, 20), indicating a strong language-model prior that favors such values over the visual evidence.
+After RFT, these peaks are reduced and the distribution becomes smoother and closer to that of a stronger model (e.g., Gemini-2.5-Pro), indicating that RFT helps mitigate this prior bias.

 In general, these results show potential from more data curation for VLM training, but also leaving a question on whether we should instead pursuit better model architectures and visual encoding schemes that would make a future VLM genuinely reasoning from detailed visual cues and generalizing over unseen types of instruments.